xyw6/Siamese/README.md

 Step3: [Get Google Word2Vec](https://1drv.ms/u/s!Aq8XcGokRpklgYBc6Llof2bTL5iKhw?e=YGPofe)
 Step4: unzip the data and Google W2V to the root directory.
 Step5: Run Siamese.py
-The result of the experiments can be found in folder 'result'.
+The result of the experiments can be found in result.csv